Generic Name: carbidopa and levodopa (KAR-bi-DOE-pa & LEE-voe-DOE-pa)

 - Gradually increase physical activity as your symptoms improve.

 - A dark color (red, brown, or black) may appear in your saliva, urine, or sweat after taking carbidopa/levodopa.
-This is not harmful.
+This is not harmful but may discolor clothing.

 - The effects of carbidopa/levodopa might start to wear off between doses.
 Talk with your doctor if carbidopa/levodopa stops working well or if your condition worsens.